Introduction to natural dyes and local colour

-Join horticulturist and craftsperson Julia Billings in a full-day workshop on the essentials of transferring colours found in plants onto fabric and yarn.
+Join horticulturist and craftsperson Julia Billings in a full-day workshop on the essentials of transferring colours found in plants onto fabric and yarn, with a particular focus on locally-found species.

 We will cover the key aspects of natural dyeing: fibre preparation and mordanting, sourcing dyestuffs, the various steps involved in preparing and working with a natural dyebath, safe dyeing practice, over-dyeing to create complex colours, keeping records of dye experiments and other tips for dyeing with plants and other natural materials.

-We'll also explore the use of mordants and modifiers before and after dyeing to achieve a wide range of colours from the same pot, as well as take a walk around the Glasgow Botanic Gardens to explore the dye potential of some of the plants growing in the gardens.
+We'll also explore ways to achieve different colours from the same pot, as well as take a walk around the local area to explore the dye potential of some of the plants growing in urban Glasgow.

-Included: All materials, comprehensive notes on processes covered, samples of fabric and yarn dyed in the workshop and tea and cake!
+Included: All materials, comprehensive notes on processes covered, samples of fabric and yarn dyed in the workshop and tea and snacks

 Location: This workshop will take place in a large studio in Bridgeton, Glasgow.
 The studio is located on the second floor of a 1960's building with access via stairs or a lift.
 If you have any questions about accessibility, please get in touch via the contact page or email firstname.lastname@example.org.

-COVID: In order to comply with Scotland's government safety requirements, there will be a limit of 5 participants to allow for social distancing.
-All precautions, such as maximum ventilation of the studio before and during the workshop, enhanced cleaning and handwashing and sanitising facilities, will be ensured.
+COVID: In order to comply with Scotland's government safety requirements, there will be a limit of 10 participants to allow for social distancing.
+All precautions, such as the wearing of masks while moving about, maximum ventilation of the studio before and during the workshop, and enhanced cleaning and sanitising facilities, will be ensured.
 A comprehensive refund policy will be in place if you are unable to attend for COVID-related reasons.